S-Oates/my-first-website-/README.md

 ## Project Description

 This website was created as a means to familiarize myself with the functions and operation of common development tools such as _Git_, _GitHub_ and _Cloud9_ and to gain perspective on how these tools are used effectively to write and manage code.
 Displayed in this project is a breakdown of the various tehcnologies used across each of the different sections of the program.
 The site consists of three pages: **Stream One**, **Stream Two** and **Stream Three**.
-Each page consists of 6 logos with individual links to descriptors of the relevant technologies covered in the program.
+Each page consists of 6 logos with the headings containing an individual link to  a descriptor of the relevant technology covered in the program.

 ## Technology